 Focus is on the promotion of health and the management of illness in the adult client.
 Students learn to manage client care in various settings and to develop professional behaviors through learning activities and practice situations.
 12 contact hours.

-Prerequisite: NURS 220, NURS 222, NURS 223, NURS 224, NURS 225 and NURS 340.
+Prerequisite: NURS 220, NURS 222, NURS 223, NURS 224, NURS 225 or NURS 225W, and NURS 340.

 Offered: Fall, Spring.